Amon Amarth: Signed with Metal Blade (1998–2007)

-They then signed with Metal Blade Records, releasing the debut album Once Sent from the Golden Hall.
-Described as "a compelling fusion of buzzsaw riff work, melodic harmonies and soul-crushing rhythms punctuated by Hegg's callous black/death roar and accounts of Norse battles and treachery" it made sure Amon Amarth's popularity rose internationally.
+They signed with Metal Blade Records, releasing the debut album Once Sent from the Golden Hall.
+Described as "a compelling fusion of buzzsaw riff work, melodic harmonies and soul-crushing rhythms punctuated by Hegg's callous black/death roar and accounts of Norse battles and treachery," it made Amon Amarth popular internationally.
 According to AllMusic, the song that bore the group's namesake was the most memorable, containing "the chaotic noises of battle, the screams of the dying, and much sword-clashing to boot."
-Since then they have performed at multiple Canada and US tours, festival appearances, eight music videos, and appearances in over 100 metal magazines.
+Since then, they have performed at multiple Canada and US tours, festival appearances, eight music videos, and appearances in over 100 metal magazines.

-In June 1998, as the band was about to commence a tour alongside Deicide, Six Feet Under and Brutal Truth, guitarist Anders Hansson left and was replaced by Johan Soderberg.
-After the tour Martin Lopez quit to join Opeth and Fredrik Andersson (ex-A Canorous Quintet) came in.
-With him in 1999 the band recorded and released their second full-length album, The Avenger.
+In June 1998, as the band was about to begin a tour with Deicide, Six Feet Under and Brutal Truth, guitarist Anders Hansson left and was replaced with Johan Soderberg.
+After the tour, Martin Lopez quit to join Opeth and Fredrik Andersson (ex-A Canorous Quintet) came in.
+With him, the band recorded and released their second full-length album, The Avenger, in 1999.
 The release was supported by the X-Mas Massacre Festivals Tour with Morbid Angel headlining.
+The band performed at Wacken Open Air in August of 1999.

-The Crusher, released in 2001, was considered to be the group's most aggressive album.
-In support of it the band went on tour with Marduk and Vader, taking part in No Mercy Festival.
+The Crusher, released in 2001, was considered the group's most aggressive album.
+The band toured with Marduk and Vader to support it, taking part in No Mercy Festival.
 Their first American tour, scheduled for Autumn 2001, was cancelled due to the attacks of September 11th and was held later in January 2002.
-In April 2002 the band toured Europe with Vomitory and in August performed at Wacken Open Air before a crowd of 12,000.
+In April 2002, the band toured Europe with Vomitory, and in August performed at Wacken Open Air before a crowd of 12,000.
 Versus The World was released, alongside The Viking Edition, which contained a bonus CD with demos Thor Arise and Arrival Of The Fimbul Winter.
-Touring continued until Spring 2004 when the band started working on Fate of Norns, which was released on 6 September 2004.
-The follow-up, With Oden on Our Side was released in 2006, and showed, (according to AllMusic) that "Amon Amarth continue to be champions of the worldwide death metal tournament" and rose to #26 in the US Top Independent album charts.
-The album's material, though, was not included in the DVD Wrath Of The Norsemen, which released in May 2006.
+Touring continued until spring 2004, when the band started working on Fate of Norns, released on 6 September 2004.
+The follow-up, With Oden on Our Side, was released in 2006, and showed, (according to AllMusic) that "Amon Amarth continue to be champions of the worldwide death metal tournament" and rose to #26 in the US Top Independent album charts.
+The album's material was not included in the DVD Wrath Of The Norsemen, released in May 2006.
+The band performed at Wacken Open Air in August of that year.

 In early January 2008, the band's first tour of Australia and New Zealand took place, supporting Dimmu Borgir, after finishing a US and Canadian tour with Sonic Syndicate and Himsa.